 result = mqwindex(stack_properties, simulation_parameters, config); |

-stack_properties: struct with fields that define MQW stack geometry and material properties. simulation_parameters: struct with fields that define simulation parameters for which the output will be calculated. config: struct with fields that configure the behaviour of the simulation. result: struct or a cell of structs in case of multiple partitions, where each struct contains 5 datasets: spatial band diagram, band structure in (E,k) space, spatial wave functions for each (E,k) state, emission coefficients, and complex index. |
+stack_properties: struct with fields that define MQW stack geometry and material properties. simulation_parameters: struct with fields that define simulation parameters for which the output will be calculated. config: struct with fields that configure the behavior of the simulation. result: struct or a cell of structs in case of multiple partitions, where each struct contains 5 datasets: spatial band diagram, band structure in (E,k) space, spatial wave functions for each (E,k) state, emission coefficients, and complex index. |

 result = mqwindex(stack_properties, simulation_parameters); |

-same as above, but using all default values for the fields in config struct. |
+same as above, but using all default values for the fields in the config struct. |

-The input arguments to this script command are exactly the same as for mqwgain, while result is similar to mqwgain with the addition of complex index:
+The input arguments to this script command are exactly the same as for mqwgain, while result is similar to mqwgain with the addition of a complex index:

 Syntax |